Menopause

 Check-ups

 It is recommended that you have an appointment with your doctor to review your treatment after 3 months of using HRT, to check how well it is working and how your body is responding.
 After which, an annual appointment may be sufficient, unless you experience any problems with your treatment in which case you should consult your doctor straight away.
+At these check-ups, discuss with your doctor the benefits and risks of continuing with Oestrogel.

 Keeping a healthy lifestyle can help to minimise the effects of the menopause